 I’ve deliberately left out all the bits that annoy me – hips that spasm, bushy eyebrows which think they’re satellites, a chin that’s expanding daily and will soon meet my bosoms.

-They all really annoy me and refuse to acknowledge that unless they buck up I will replace them.
+They all really annoy me and refuse to acknowledge that unless they behave, I will replace them.

 I have written two novels available on Amazon!